Skip to main content

 /mnt/restore /dev/vdb ext4 ro,relatime

 Step 6.
-Restore necessary data from the mounted volume
+Restore data from mounted volume

 sudo mkdir -p /path/to/restore/